Installing ArgoCD on Kubernetes Cluster with Terraform

 👉 Step 2 - Add the ssh public key to your repository

-Now goto your github repository settings and navigate to the Deploy Keys and click Add deploy key to add the public ssh key we generated earlier, its inside the argo.pub file.
+Now go to your GitHub repository settings and navigate to the Deploy Keys and click Add deploy key to add the public SSH key you generated earlier, it's inside the argo.pub file.

 👉 Step 3 - Configure and connect your private repo

-Now that we have added the private key to your repository, its time for us to add the public key to your argocd server, so click the settings at the sidebar and hit the CONNECT REPO button and it should bring a screen just like the below image.
+Now that you have added the private key to your repository, it's time for us to add the public key to your argocd server, so click the settings at the sidebar and hit the CONNECT REPO button and it should bring a screen just like the below image.

 When you are done with the configuration, click on the CONNECT button and you should see a success message just like this.